 Trelissick house - rooms with a view

-Trelissick has been a home for thousands of years - evidenced by the Iron Age promintary fort at Roundwood Quay.
-The current house started life in the 1750's and has has seen many changes, both physical and in ownership.
+Trelissick has been a home for thousands of years - evidenced by the Iron Age promontory fort at Roundwood Quay.
+The current house started life in the 1750s and has seen many changes, both physical and in ownership.

 Ida Copeland gave the house along with the entire Trelissick estate to the National Trust in 1955 with the family retaining the house as their home.
 When the family chose to leave the main part of the house in 2012 we began the trial opening of a suite of ground floor rooms with magnificent views over the Carrick Roads and Fal Estuary which you can visit today.

-The Daniell family, well know as miners, bought Trelissick in the 1800's and developed the house with the London architect PF Robinson by putting on the porticos and further developed the estate.
+The Daniell family, well known as miners, bought Trelissick in the 1800s and developed the house with the London architect PF Robinson by putting on the porticos and further developed the estate.
 It was once said that Thomas Daniell could ride to Truro without leaving his own land.
 With Thomas Daniell bankrupt through gambling, the house was then sold.

 Boscawen and Davies-Gilbert families